-The faculty handbook outlines the teaching domains to be evaluated: Instructional delivery, instructional design, expertise in course material, and course administration.
+The faculty handbook outlines the teaching domains to be evaluated: Instructional design, instructional delivery, expertise in course material, and course administration.
 Within these areas, the department places particular emphasis on maintaining rigor in the program to a standard that prepares students for graduate study in Economics.
 To these ends, we will consider the following evidence of teaching effectiveness:

 - Course materials including syllabi, exams, and handouts

 - Assessment data including alumni surveys

-- SRI data
+- IDEA data

-- Ouestionnaires of former students
+- Questionnaires of former students

 - Class visits, including three visits in the same course during the term preceding the tenure review

 Effective teachers seek out all the feedback available from their students and colleagues, and respond appropriately.
 With regard to course materials, we will look for the degree to which assignments ask for understanding and reasoning, beyond simple recall.
-Particularly in higher level courses, the department will evaluate to what extent are students called on to apply, analyze and synthesize material.
+Particularly in higher level courses, the department will evaluate to what extent are a candidate's students called on to apply, analyze and synthesize material.

-With respect to advising we expect candidates for tenure and promotion to demonstrate active participation and strong engagement in advising.
+With respect to advising we expect candidates for tenure to demonstrate active participation and strong engagement in advising.
 The Economics department has a long history of thorough and thoughtful advising and wishes to see this tradition continue.
 Candidates must provide evidence of the strategies used to provide support to students outside the classroom.
 This must include but is not, by any means, limited to an advising syllabus.
-Currently the Economics department advises